iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 1 reviews"/>
 </p>

+> App is a peice of trash.
+Trying to sign up and use it is a pain in the butt.
+It shouldn't be this complicated to use an app that essentially only needs to notify you of other users around you.
+Many apps have this function.
+Hell, even dating apps notify you if a match is nearby.
+The devs need to learn how the hell to code an app before trying to capitalize on everyone's fear with this useless junk during a pandemic.<br> :date: __2021-04-19 15:13:12__

 > Horrible and doesn't work at all.
 I am guessing the app developer is Slow, like the apps name.
 Google should remove this from the store.
 It does not look to be supported or updated any longer.
 Worst app I have ever downloaded!<br> :date: __2021-04-09 15:32:54__

 > Statistics no longer working, back to political misrepresentation and hiding of details.<br> :date: __2021-04-03 15:00:45__